NEZNAMY/TAB/.github/wiki/how_to_use_minecraft_components.md

 ## Player sprite
-> [!WARNING]
-> In order to use these, you will need to disable MiniMessage support, because head components were not added to MiniMessage yet.
-Even when they are added, they will have a different syntax, so TAB will be updated to match the format to avoid complications.
-For now, use the existing syntax for prototyping and testing.
-To disable MiniMessage support, set:
-> ```
-> components:
->   minimessage-support: false
-> ```
-> in **config.yml**.

 This type allows you to display Minecraft heads.
 There are 3 ways to define a head:
 | Type                     | Functionality                                                             |